Dates for 2023

 RYA National Sailing Scheme Basic Skills Level 2 (min 2 Days)

-The courses are run to RYA standards over at least four to six days with (weather permitting) with the overall objective of achieving the RYA level 2 Basic Skills.
-The course takes the form of a mixture of practical experience, on shore drills and short talks and is aimed at reaching a level where sailors can rig, launch and recover a dinghy, sail a basic course, return to shore and deal with a capsize situation .
+The courses are run to RYA standards over at least four to six days (weather permitting) with the overall objective of achieving the RYA level 3 Better Sailing Skills.
+The course takes the form of a mixture of practical experience, on-shore drills, and short talks and is aimed at reaching a level where sailors can rig, launch and recover a dinghy, sail a basic course, return to shore, and deal with a capsize situation.

 Due to the vagaries of the weather course dates may be rescheduled as necessary and it may not be possible to complete all aspects of the course in the four days.